 An open-source cloud storage and filesharing application.
 Securely synchronize your files to any kind of storage!Learn more

-Syncany allows users to backup and share certain folders of their workstations using any kind of storage.
+Syncany allows users to securely backup and share certain folders of their computers using any kind of storage.
 Syncany is open-source and provides data encryption and incredible flexibility in terms of storage type and provider.

 Backup your photo collection and share files with friends.